-Additionally, the conjugated linoleic acid in grass-fed dairy helps you maintain healthy muscle mass (McCrorie et al. 201141).
+The conjugated linoleic acid in grass-fed dairy also helps you maintain healthy muscle mass (McCrorie et al. 201141).

-While adequate sulfur in foods is essential for health, too much useful mineral can cause side effects.
+While adequate sulfur in foods is essential for health, too much valuable mineral can cause side effects.

 However, it’s hard to go overboard with sulfur-containing foods.
 Instead, supplements or impurities can be the cause of side effects:

-- Diarrhea: The drinking water with high sulfur content can cause diarrhea.
+- Diarrhea: Drinking water with high sulfur content can cause diarrhea.
 You can usually tell an excessive amount of the mineral by the smell of rotten eggs.

 - Intestinal disorders: A high-sulfur diet may exacerbate symptoms of inflammatory bowel diseases such as ulcerative colitis (UC) or Chron’s disease (CD), where chronic inflammation and ulcers are already present (Teigen et al. 201942).